 Defending Church Autonomy:

 Religious freedom has allowed ROCOR to thrive in the United States.
 This freedom includes protections from government interference in churches’ internal religious affairs—especially in their decisions related to the selection, discipline, or removal of clergy.
 But this right means little if a church can be sued for communicating these decisions to its members.
 After the Southern District of New York refused to dismiss Father Alexander’s suit, Becket stepped in and appealed to the Second Circuit Court of Appeals.
+On August 17, 2022, the Second Circuit ruled against the church, declining to protect ROCOR’s First Amendment rights.
+Becket plans to appeal the decision.
 The Church is also represented by Feerick Nugent MacCartney, PLLC.

 Importance for Religious Liberty:

 - Freedom of religious groups to choose their own leaders: Churches and other religious groups have the right to select, discipline, and, if necessary, remove their leaders without government interference.
 Only the church—not a court—gets to say who the bishop is.
 This right is protected by a First Amendment principle called the “ministerial exception.”

 - Freedom of religious groups from state intrusion on religious affairs: Churches and religious organizations have a right to live, teach, and govern in accordance with the tenets of their faith.
 When the government unjustly interferes in internal church affairs, the separation of church and state is threatened.
 The First Amendment ensures a church’s right to self-definition and free association.